Hebo: Historical worship

 There were cases where people drowned horses and cast valuables into the river as sacrifices.
 During the Han dynasty, occasional sacrifices of jade objects, together with a live horse, are recorded.

 Culture

 Hebo is one of the main characters in the cast of Jiu Ge, the Nine Songs, a work anthologized in the ancient poetic source Chu Ci.
-The Jiu Ge lyrics, including the "He Bo" section seem to have originally been a lyrical part an ancient religious dramatic performance which also included costuming, choreography, musical accompaniment, and other features, which, unlike the lyrics themselves, failed to survive the vicissitudes of history.
+The Jiu Ge lyrics, including the "Hebo" section seem to have originally been a lyrical part an ancient religious dramatic performance which also included costuming, choreography, musical accompaniment, and other features, which, unlike the lyrics themselves, failed to survive the vicissitudes of history.
 Of the deities specified therein, Hebo is the one who has had the most mainstream cultural appeal.